oroinc/documentation/backend/entities/crud.rst

 Deleting Entities
 -----------------

-You can delete a task either through the ``DELETE`` operation available for all entities by default or through the customized one.
+You can delete a task through the ``DELETE`` operation available for all entities by default or through the customized one.
 When running ``DELETE``, ensure that your entity has a route from the ``routeName`` option of the entity configuration.

 You can delete an entity through the :ref:`DELETE operation <bundle-docs-platform-action-bundle-default-operations>` which is enabled by default for all entities.
-To run the operation, you need to ensure that your entity has the ``routeName`` option of the entity configuration which will be used as a route name to redirect a user after the ``DELETE`` operation (as in the example below).
+To run the operation, you need to ensure that your entity has the ``routeName`` option of the entity configuration, which will be used as a route name to redirect a user after the ``DELETE`` operation (as in the example below).

 .. code-block:: php